UnrealVR/1_Architecture_Explorer/README.md

 + Overview of the syllabus for this section.
 + A sneak peak at the project we will make.
 + What you will get from this section.

+### 4 Basic Controller Movement ###

++ Why we will use a character.
++ Finding the look direction.
++ Setup the characters movement.
++ The draw backs of controller movement.